radwankakar/infrastructure/docs/adr/0013-compare-vpn-edition.md

 * Good, once configurations are complete deploying can be easy
 * Bad, because we must maintain deploy scripts
-* Bad, there is no Support from OpenVPN directly, there are a few HOWTO guides to get started but most troubleshooting is through Wiki
+* Bad, because there is no support from OpenVPN directly.
+There are a few HOWTO guides to get started, but most troubleshooting is through a wiki

 ### OpenVPN Access Server

 This is the paid version of OpenVPN.
 The biggest difference between this versus the free version is the use of a GUI.
 Using Ansible to make the configurations can still be used but creating users, Turning on MFA is easier.
 Through AWSMarketplace all billing will be done through AWS.
 With 10 Connected devices at a time it is estimated to cost roughly $700 per year.

 Additionally there is a BYOL (bring your own license) model.
-This will be the cheaper option of the two but making changes to the instance like imaging and relaunching it, or changing the instance type, or enabling auto-scaling, will result in the license key becoming invalid, requiring you to contact us for support on this.
+This will be the cheaper option of the two but making changes to the instance like imaging and relaunching it, or changing the instance type, or enabling auto-scaling, will result in the license key becoming invalid, requiring us to contact support on this.
 The price for this will be $720 per year for the licenses and the cost of the EC2 instance

+* Good, because user management is simplified with additional security authorization
-* Good, because GUI will allow adding users easily
+* Good, because billing stays within AWS
+  * This is dependent on model type
+* Good, Backups can be created allowing for minimal downtime
-* Good, Configurations can be down Via CLI or GUI interface
+* Good, Configurations can be done Via CLI or GUI interface
 * Bad, because depending on the model we choose can limit how much we can automate without interruptions.

 ### AWS VPN

-From my initial research This VPN option seems confusing.
+From my initial research this VPN option seems confusing. it is unclear on how complex this can be.
 It would take the hosting team some time to learn a new VPN system.
-All Users will need to be re-added and download a new VPN client software.
+All users will need to be re-added and download a new VPN client software.
 A factor that I have found is AWS VPN is not FIPS compliant and knowing this is government work that might have an impact on what we can do.

-* good, everything stays within AWS
+* Good, because everything stays within AWS
+* Good, because it can integrate with Active Directory or Federated Auth / SAML
+* Good, because it offers MFA option
+* Bad, more complex user management
+  * [note] can we use existing "LDAP" server?
+Would we need to spin up new Active Directory in AWS?
+  * [note] follow-up with Rebecca / Dodger to try to get more info on existing LDAP server
+  * [note] unclear if we used Active Directory / LDAP if all users would then have to exist in those systems for access (likely yes). does it make sense to require everyone in LDAP to allow access to the VPN? would this then require users to first have LDAP access before VPN access, and is that compatible with the current process (i.e. everyone with VPN access already has LDAP?)
-* Bad, Having to learn a new VPN
+* Bad, because the hosting team is unfamiliar and would have to learn the new system
-* bad, adding and managing new users
+* Bad, because more complex migration for users and different connection model adds user burden
+* Bad, because AWS VPN is not FIPS compliant, which could impact our ATO
+* Bad, because it has a complex pricing model based entirely on per hour usage